kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## What is the minimum resource allocation necessary for a Knative setup using minikube?

-Please allocate sufficient resources for Knative setup using minikube, especially when you running minikube cluster on your local machine.
+Please allocate sufficient resources for Knative setup using minikube, especially when running minikube cluster on your local machine.
 We recommend allocating at least 6 CPUs and 8G memory:

 ```shell
 minikube start --cpus 6 --memory 8000